When It Was SkyDome

 SkyDome was seen as modern, futuristic, the spark of change in baseball venues from stadiums to entertainment centers.
 SkyDome influenced today’s ballparks in more ways than you probably think.

 Sit-down restaurants with a view and chain eateries are common in baseball venues today, but they were a novelty when SkyDome first opened.
 It was also the first ever venue with a working retractable roof.
-Today a half a dozen major league parks have opening roofs, rendering “Spahn and Sain and pray for rain” obsolete as a managing strategy.
+Today six major league parks have opening roofs, rendering “Spahn and Sain and pray for rain” obsolete as a managing strategy.

 And there was that hotel attached to the ballpark, with rooms overlooking the field—apparently without consideration that folks may tend to amorous desires in front of thousands, as some did before the hotel made guests sign an agreement not to share their wares in the window.
 That hasn’t caught on as a ballpark feature, but it still could someday, especially in the minor leagues.